 If you don't submit a dispute, there are a few other ways to resolve a Content ID claim, such as removing the claimed content from your video.

 Ultimately, YouTube can’t decide whether you should dispute a claim.
 If you’re not sure what to do, you may want to seek legal advice before you dispute.

-Disputes are only intended for cases where you have all the necessary rights to the content in your video.
+Keep in mind that you should only dispute a claim if you're confident that you have all the necessary rights to use the claimed content.
 Repeated or malicious abuse of the dispute process can result in penalties against your video or channel.

 - Sign in to YouTube Studio.